 - Most of the pamphlets were distributed in past reporting periods. - Pamphlets are handed out at events. - Pamphlets are available to public at municipal buildings.
 (Reported on by each permittee) - 5,000 Pamphlets have been distributed since start of program.
 All have been distributed but if requested by communities we have been printing them on demand.
-Since March 1, we have printed 50.
+GCDC had not printed any new brochures this permit cycle.